Memory Analysis

 Threads from all processes are also available.

-Referenced objects from all processes can be inspected.
+Objects references from all processes can be inspected.

 Active network connections can be reviewed.